How to Surf a Hurricane, Chapter 1

 Unsplash.com

 “Moro, for the last time, your project is canceled.”
-Dmitri’s balding, stocky form loomed over him in an expensive suit.
+Dmitri’s stocky, balding form loomed over him.

 “But, Uncle.”
-Moro shrank in his chair.
-He grabbed the sharp wood edge on the underside of his ornate chair, drawing energy from the pain.
-“Dyaden’ka.
-My battery project is critical to the survival of our company.”
+Moro shrank his slender body deeper into the chair.
+This can’t be happening.
+Not now.
+I’m so close.
+He grabbed the underside of his ornate wood chair, drawing energy from the pain of the sharp edge.
+“Dyaden’ka, uncle, my battery project is critical to the survival of our company.”

 “The price of natural gas — ”

-Dmitri stiffened.
+Dmitri twisted around, his pale face turning red.
 “Do not tell me about the price of natural gas!
 We make electricity from it, of course we must pay the price for it!”
-He continued pacing.
+He began pacing.
 “No, I’m referring to our other costs.
 Your costs.”

 “No, Moro.
 There will be no future if we go bankrupt.
 We don’t have the money to continue your little…experiments…any longer.
 You told me you’d have the prototype ready by 2038.
 What year is it now?”